risi-kondor/cnine/python/docs/source/tensor_arrays.rst

 Tensor arrays
 *************

-The basic device for parallelizing computations on the GPU in `cnine` are tensor arrays.
+The basic device in `cnine` for parallelizing computations on the GPU are tensor arrays.
-A tensor array is an array of tensors of the same size arranged in a contiguous data structure:
+A tensor array is an array of tensors of the same size arranged in a contiguous data structure.
-``rtensor_arr`` corresponds to an array of real tensors, whereas ``ctensor_arr`` corresponds to an array of complex tensors.
+An ``rtensor_arr`` object is an array of real tensors, whereas an ``ctensor_arr`` object is an array of complex tensors.

 We describe the basic functionality of tensor arrays for the ``rtensor_arr`` class.
-The API of ``ctensor_arr`` is analogous.
+The API of ``ctensor_arr`` is analogous apart from the addition of some functions taking complex conjugates, etc..

 ======================